 Utah franchise tax applies to:

-Utah imposes no minimum income threshold for franchise tax filing requirements.
+Utah imposes no minimum income threshold for filing requirements.
 All applicable corporations must file regardless of income level, including dormant corporations with no business activities.
-This means even corporations with zero income or operating at a loss must still file and pay the minimum tax.
+A minimum franchise tax of $100 applies to every C corporation filing Form TC-20, even with zero income.

-You don't need a certificate of good standing to file your Utah corporation franchise and income tax return, but you still need to file a Utah annual report with the Division of Corporations.
+You don't need a certificate of good standing to file your Utah Corporate Income Tax return, but you still need to file a Utah annual report with the Division of Corporations.
 There's no separate filing fee for the franchise tax; the cost is just your calculated tax liability.

 Additionally, all corporations doing business in the state are required to maintain a Utah registered agent with a physical address in Utah to receive important tax notices and legal documents.
 Changes to your registered agent must be promptly reported to the Division of Corporations to avoid compliance issues.